• Skip to primary navigation

 Photography: Sanjay Raikar

-It has been 20 years since the first Glamour debuted in 2005.
-From its Hero-Honda origins to wearing the Hero badge today, the Glamour has evolved steadily.
-It may not be as widely spoken of as the Hero Splendor or the Bajaj Pulsar.
-However, it has carved out its own space, just like an actor that plays strong supporting characters but not lead ones.
+It has been 20 years since the first Glamour made its début in 2005.
+From its Hero-Honda origins to wearing the “Hero” badge today, the Glamour has evolved steadily to its latest iteration the all-new Hero Glamour X. It may not be as widely spoken of as the Hero Splendor or the Bajaj Pulsar, but it has carved its own niche, just like an actor who plays strong supporting character roles but not lead ones.
 The numbers speak for themselves, reportedly, 8 million Hero Glamour motorcycles have been sold in the past two decades.

 Hero Glamour X Amber palace backdrop.web